-\pheader{Limitations of Existing Search Strategies} A naive strategy is to randomly sample parameter values~$\theta_i$ from their respective spaces~$\Theta_i$ and use them to generate abstract outputs~$O$ from~$\mathcal{F}_\mathcal{T}$.
-Runtime can be controlled by limiting the number of samples, and the best output is selected using the score function~$\mathcal{J}$.
-While this approach offers effective runtime control, it is not \emph{objective-aware}, as the search is unguided and often fails to prioritize high-quality outputs under~$\mathcal{J}$.
-Moreover, when~$\Theta_i$ is high-dimensional or defined by complex constraints, sampling uniformly or meaningfully becomes increasingly difficult.
-On the other hand, a highly \emph{objective-aware} strategy is to use solver-based optimization to directly maximize~$\mathcal{J}_i(L_i(\theta_i))$ over each~$\Theta_i$.
-This explicitly targets the best output under the score, but is often expensive in practice: it requires solving one optimization problem per~$i \in \mathcal{I}$, leading to many solver invocations.
-Although solvers provide timeout mechanisms, these apply per call, whereas downstream tasks typically impose a global runtime budget~$\mathcal{R}$.
-When~$\mathcal{R}$ must be split across many calls, as is common for large programs with many template constraints, each receives little time, often yielding no feasible solution or outputs that poorly reflect the objective.
-In effect, random sampling offers controllable runtime but lacks objective guidance, while solver-based optimization provides strong objective awareness but limited practical control over runtime.
-Neither approach offers the scalability, targeted search, and flexible runtime control needed in our setting.
+\textbf{Limitations of Existing Search Strategies.} A naive search strategy is to generate outputs by randomly sampling parameters from the feasible space $\parspace$.
+Runtime $\mathcal{R}$ can be controlled by limiting the number of samples, and the best output is selected by measuring the score function $\mathcal{J}$.
+However, this search is unguided and not \textit{objective-aware}, often failing to find high-scoring outputs.
+Moreover, efficient sampling is difficult when $\parspace$ is high-dimensional or defined by complex constraints.
+On the other hand, a highly objective-aware strategy is to use solvers to directly maximize $\mathcal{J}_i(\lf_i(\param_i))$ over each $\parspace_i$.
+This generates high-quality outputs but is expensive in practice, as it requires solving one optimization problem for each constraint direction $i$, resulting in many solver invocations.
+Although solvers provide timeout mechanisms, these apply per call, while downstream tasks usually impose a global runtime budget $\mathcal{R}$.
+When $\mathcal{R}$ is split across many calls, as in big programs with many template constraints, each call gets little time, often yielding no feasible or low-quality outputs.
+In summary, random sampling provides controllable runtime but lacks objective guidance, whereas solver-based optimization offers strong objective guidance but limited runtime control.